MarcoPrieto2910/RuntimeCalculator/README.md

 # Current Project Status

-The project has completed the main Windows Service implementation and local development/deployment testing.
+The main Windows Service implementation is complete, and the collector has undergone extensive automated and development-environment validation.

 The following have been validated through automated tests or development-environment testing: